Curator's Corner

 Gertrude Käsebier was trained as a painter in Paris before becoming interested in photography around 1894.
 By 1897 she had opened a portrait studio.
 In both her manner of composing the sitter, and manipulating the negative, she intended for her photographic portraits to vie aesthetically with painted ones.
 She worked with the negative to diminish the amount of detail and imitate a painted surface.
 At the time she was considered by other aesthetic photographers to be a master at presenting the personality of the sitter.

-This is a portrait of the wife of one of the leading patrons of the Albright-Knox Art Gallery in Buffalo, NY.
+This is a portrait of the wife of one of the leading patrons of the Albright-Knox Art Gallery (now the Buffalo AKG Art Museum) in Buffalo, New York.
 Charlotte Spaulding Albright herself was briefly involved in an aesthetic photographic career before she married in 1910.
 The softened contours of the portrait come from Käsebier’s washing of the negative with water and then using a brush, pencil, or eraser in order to alter the background, erase detail, or reduce the surface to the tonality of a charcoal drawing.

 Käsebier was instrumental in forming, along with photographer Alfred Stieglitz (1864–1946), the group Photo-Secession.
 This group was dedicated to aesthetic photography.
 Their shows in New York, starting in 1905, paved the way for the beginning of Gallery 291.
 This gallery, although originally exhibiting only avant-garde photography, soon displayed the work of early American modernists.
 It was responsible for introducing abstract European art to America.